Alfresco/docs-alfresco/content-services/latest/admin/transformations.md

 ## Standard transform options {#standardtransformoptions}

-There are many file types (also known as MIME types) available in Alfresco Content Services and it's not always possible to transform one file type to another.
+There are many file types (also known as MIME types) available in Content Services and it's not always possible to transform one file type to another.

 Most images can be transformed to most other image types, but you can never transform audio or video files.
 The tables